 In almost every foldable smartphone, there is a gap between the hinge and screen, through small dust particles can easily enter, we can see these issues on different reviews done by experts.

-- App Support
+App Support for foldable smartphones

 In 2018, Google announced that they were working to optimize Android OS for foldable smartphones so that consumers can have a flawless experience while using Android apps.
 But still, there are some popular apps that are not optimized for foldable devices.